On the Estimation of bivariate Conditional Transition Rates: Uniform Convergence in Actuarial Estimation

-These $\boldsymbol V_z$ and $V_z$ can be understood as a functionals $\boldsymbol V_z({P}_{z},\boldsymbol P_{z},\Lambda_z,\boldsymbol \Lambda_z)$ and $ V_z({P}_{z},\Lambda_z)$ of the uni- and bivariate conditional transition rates and transition probabilities.
+These $\boldsymbol A_z$ and $A_z$ can be understood as a functionals $\boldsymbol A_z({P}_{z},\boldsymbol P_{z},\Lambda_z,\boldsymbol \Lambda_z)$ and $ A_z({P}_{z},\Lambda_z)$ of the uni- and bivariate conditional transition rates and transition probabilities.
 For the purposes of reserving in the insurer's balance sheet, we now need to estimate these conditional expected values.
-In practice, we first estimate the conditional transition rates and probabilities as seen in the previous section and then plug them into the functionals $\boldsymbol V_z$ and $V_z$.
-This works because of the following theorems. \begin{theorem} For a stochastic process that has a one-dimensional canonical cash-flow representation, the functional $ V_z$ is continuous in sup-norm in all $2$ arguments, meaning that the convergence in sup-norm in the domain results in convergence in the codomain.\\
+In practice, we first estimate the conditional transition rates and probabilities as seen in the previous section and then plug them into the functionals $\boldsymbol A_z$ and $A_z$.
+This works because of the following theorems. \begin{theorem} For a stochastic process that has a one-dimensional canonical cash flow representation, the functional $ A_z$ is continuous in sup-norm in all arguments, meaning that the convergence in sup-norm in the domain results in convergence in the codomain.
+Additionally,

-\end{theorem} The proof of this theorem will follow at the end of this section. \begin{theorem} For a stochastic process that has a two-dimensional canonical cash-flow representation, the functional $\boldsymbol V_z$ is continuous in sup-norm in all $4$ arguments, meaning that the convergence in sup-norm in the domain results in convergence in the codomain.\\ Additionally,
+\end{theorem} The proof of this theorem follows at the end of this section. \begin{theorem} For a stochastic process that has a two-dimensional canonical cash flow representation, the functional $\boldsymbol A_z$ is continuous in sup-norm in all $4$ arguments, meaning that the convergence in sup-norm in the domain results in convergence in the codomain.\\ Additionally,